martinvonk/SPEI/paper/paper.md

 ![Visualization of drought based on a threshold \label{fig:threshold}](figures/threshold.png)

 ## Climdex
-Climdex is an online platform that offers a range of different indices to describe changes in heat, cold, precipitation, and drought over time [@climdex].
+Climdex is an online platform that offers a range of different indices to describe changes in heat, cold, precipitation, and drought over time [@alexander_climdex_2025].
 Several precipitation indices of the climdex platform are available in the SPEI python package as described in \autoref{tab:climdex}.

 \begin{table}[h]
 \centering